 INDIANAPOLIS -- The onslaught is coming.
 Marilyn and John Nall can see that now.

-Now, all of a sudden, she's a world-record holder.
+Now, suddenly, she's a world-record holder.

 Bob Costas wants to talk with her.
 A couple of agents circle her as she emerges from the pool.
 A woman peddling Power Bars is shoving a business card at her, even as she stands dripping wet, reaching for a towel.